tforg7/ML-investment-predictor/README.md

 ----

 ### Part 2.
 Anlysis of Time Series Regression
-Objective complete a regression analysis in order to gain a buy/sell signal
+Objective: Develop a linear regression analysis in order to create a signal to trade on.

-Location: TimeSerie_LinearRegression.ipynb
+Location in Repository: TimeSerie_LinearRegression.ipynb

-Steps
+The steps for model development were as follows:

-1. Inital Imports
+1. Imports

-2. API Call to Kucoin Exchange
+2. API call to Kucoin Exchange

 3. Complete a Hodrick-Prescott Filter in order to filter out short-term fluctuations & decompose the time series into trend and non-trend componets
 ![Trend](TR.jpeg)
 ![noise](N_O.jpeg)

 4. Regression Analysis: Seasonal Effects with Sklearn Linear Regression

     A. Data Preparation